djdt/pewpew/docs/examples/overlay.rst

 1. Load a laser and image file.
-    Both type sof image can be loaded using drag-and-drop or the :ref:`Import Wizard`.
+    Both types of image can be loaded using drag-and-drop or the :ref:`Import Wizard`.

 .. figure:: ../images/tutorial_overlay_images_2.png
     :width: 400px